rjacaac211/Dental-Care/README.md

   Provides a chat UI that connects to the `/chat` endpoint.
 Supports image upload to `/predict`.
 - **Dockerized**
   Both frontend and backend run as containers via Docker Compose.

+## Features
+- **Onsite Dental Clinic + AI Assistant**
+  Manage and schedule clinic appointments onsite while leveraging the AI’s capabilities online.
+- **LangChain ReAct Agent**
+  Employs a ReAct agent to interpret user queries—either calling the **PostgreSQL** tool for database actions or the **Search** tool for dental health info.
+- **Ephemeral Memory**
+  Implements a `WindowMemoryManager` to store conversation context in memory for each user session.
+- **Computer Vision for Disease Prediction**
+  A dedicated `cv_agent.py` that identifies oral diseases from images, returning predictions and confidence scores.
+- **Dockerized Deployment**
+  Frontend (React), backend (FastAPI), and database all run via Docker Compose for a seamless setup.

 ## Project Structure
 ```bash